vmware/vidm-saml-toolkit/README.md

 This toolkit can save developers' effort by providing some easy to use functions.
 With this toolkit, a web developer can implement SSO function with vIDM, even if he has no knowledge about SAML 2.0.
 This toolkit is platform independent, since it is written in Java.

-This Toolkit supports the following 4 functions:
+This toolkit can play two roles: service provider (SP) and identity provider (IDP) when integrating with vIDM.

+The toolkit supports following functions when act as SP:
-1, Initialize SSO service with vIDM URL
+1. Initialize SSO service with vIDM URL
-2, Create an authentication request to vIDM
+2. Create an authentication request to vIDM
-3, Process an authentication result from vIDM
+3. Process an authentication result from vIDM
+4. Sign Out

+The toolkit supports following functions when act as IDP:
+1. Initialize SSO service with vIDM URL
+2. Create an authentication request from vIDM
+3. Process an authentication result to vIDM
-4, Sign Out
+4. Sign Out

 ## Try it out